 Men, on the other hand, usually collect fat around the belly, giving them more of an “apple” shape.
 In medical terms, this fat distribution pattern is referred to as android.

 Keep in mind, this is not an absolute.
-Some men are pear-shaped and some women are apple-shaped.
+Some men are pear-shaped and some women become apple-shaped, particularly after menopause.

 To put it bluntly, apple-shaped people are more likely to develop many of the health problems associated with obesity.
 They are at increased health risk because of their fat distribution.

-For a more thorough discussion of the health implications of being an apple or a pear, check out what the Mayo Clinic has to say about it.
+For a more thorough discussion of the health implications of being an apple or a pear, click here.

 On all of your fat cells, you have hormone receptors which are designed to accept specific types of hormones.